Doctor of Social Work

 - Dissertation Direction

-Traditional Doctor of Social Work Programs
+On Campus Doctorate of Social Work Programs

 The University of Denver Graduate School of Social Work offers a PhD program for experienced master’s degree candidates who are interested in becoming scholars, researchers, or educators in social work.
 Students must complete 75 quarter-hour credits over two academic years before beginning work on a required dissertation.
 PhD candidates can expect to complete courses such as Social Work Knowledge Integration and Publication, Quantitative Methods for Assessing Social Interventions, Qualitative Data Analysis, Social Work Theory in Research and Practice, and Advanced Social Welfare Policy Analysis.
 With a heavy focus on mentorship, the School of Social Work offers students the opportunity to work with a faculty member during a teaching practicum to help prepare for a career as an educator.
 Once students have completed their coursework, they must pass an exam in order to move on to the dissertation portion of their education.
 All doctoral students must also complete a research apprenticeship or assistantship to complete their degree.
 The PhD program is structured for completion in four years, but students are allowed up to seven years to complete the requirements for this degree.